cadop/dhart/docs/C# Documentation/markdown/2_raycast_at_plane.md

 Full project Link: [Tutorial 2: Casting a Ray at A Plane](../assets/walkthroughs/unity/2_raycast_at_plane/Tutorial%202%20-%20Unity%20Project.zip)

-In this tutorial we've successfully created a plane from an array of vertices and triangle indexes, then casted a ray at it and found the point where the ray and the plane intersected.
-In the next tutorial we will build upon this knowledge to cover a core part of the HumanFactors Library: The [Graph Generator](3_graph_generator.md).
+In this tutorial we've successfully created a plane from an array of vertices and triangle indexes, then casted a ray at it, then found the point where the ray and the plane intersected.
+Through this we've gained some experience using Visual Studio with Unity and became more familiar with the Editor's UI.
+In the next tutorial we will build upon this experience to cover a core part of the HumanFactors Library: The [Graph Generator](3_graph_generator.md).